Dr Rakesh Anand

 About Rakesh Anand

-Dr Rakesh Anand is a Consultant Dermatologist and Mohs Surgeon at Guy's and St Thomas' Hospital and Honorary Consultant at Moorfields Eye Hospital.
-He has expertise in all aspects of general and cosmetic dermatology but specialises in skin cancer and Mohs surgery.
+Dr Rakesh Anand is a Consultant Dermatologist and Mohs Surgeon at Guy’s and St Thomas’ NHS Foundation Trust, where he leads the Non-Melanoma Skin Cancer (NMSC) Multidisciplinary Team, and an Honorary Consultant at Moorfields Eye Hospital.
+He practises across the full breadth of medical, surgical and cosmetic dermatology, with a particular specialist focus on skin cancer and Mohs micrographic surgery.

-Dr Anand attended University College London Medical School before completing speciality training at renowned hospitals in London, including the Royal London and the Royal Free.
-He then went on to undertake a prestigious fellowship in Mohs micrographic and laser surgery at the St John's Institute of Dermatology.
+Dr Anand studied medicine at University College London before completing his dermatology specialty training at leading London teaching hospitals, including the Royal London and the Royal Free Hospital.
+He subsequently undertook a prestigious fellowship in Mohs micrographic surgery and laser dermatology at St John’s Institute of Dermatology, one of the world’s foremost centres for skin cancer care.

 Expertise